beakerandjake/advent-of-code-runner/README.md

 - `lines: string[]`:  An array of strings containing the each line of the puzzle input.
 Provided for convience and speed.

 Depending on the puzzle and its input you might need to [parse string values into integers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).

+## Misc File Information

+### `aocr-data.json`
+This file stores your progress.
+Every time you submit an answer, the answer you submit is stored in this file to prevent duplicate submissions and track statistics.
+Additionally it stores the fastest recorded runtime.
+You should not edit this file manually.

+### `.ratelimits.json`
+This file stores rate limit information used when querying the advent of code website.
+The creator of the website has requested automated tools such as this CLI are conservative in the number of requests made to the website.
+This file tracks when the last request was made and the CLI uses this data to prevent requests from occuring too frequently.

+### `.env`
+This file stores your authentication token, it ***should not be committed to source control***.
+See the [Authentication Token](https://github.com/beakerandjake/advent-of-code-runner#authentication-token) section for more information.